Do you experience that feeling of apathy in the morning hours?

 How do you combat something that does not give you the chance to be ready to fight back?

-The only way this is possible is by building the behaviour or thinking approach you want to switch on into a habit.
+The only way this is possible is by building the behaviour and thinking styles you want to switch on every morning into habits.

 Once this happens, you can easily switch on the habit as soon as you wake up without you having to try hard to do this.
 This gives you a fighting chance to stop the negative spiral before it starts.